 Click End Stream to finish your video.
-Your content will automatically be archived.
+Your content will automatically archive.

 Method #3: Live stream with an encoder

-For a more advanced production, you should opt to live stream using an encoder.
-You’ll need this tool only if you’re using external audio and video hardware, managing multiple cameras and microphones, or sharing your computer screen.
+For a more advanced production, opt to live stream using an encoder.
+You’ll need this tool only if using external audio and video hardware, managing multiple cameras and microphones, or sharing your computer screen.
 To get started:

-Connect your hardware, such as your webcam, external mic, or headset.
-Make sure they’re correctly set up with your encoder.
+Connect your hardware, such as your webcam, external mic or headset.
+Make sure you’ve correctly set it up with your encoder.

-Start streaming by entering your YouTube Live server URL and stream key into your encoder.
+Enter your YouTube Live server URL and stream key into your encoder and start streaming.

 Tips for a successful YouTube live stream

-Now that you know the basics of how to go live on YouTube, let’s talk about how to make your efforts a success:
+Now that you know the basics of going live on YouTube, let’s talk about doing it successfully:

 01. Define your goal

-Think about what you want to get out of your YouTube live stream.
+Think about what you want from your YouTube live stream.
 Perhaps you’ve just created a website and would like to get traffic, or maybe you want more engagement or subscriptions.
-Craft your video in a way that guides people toward these goals.
-For instance, you might choose to include a live Q&A about your product or share a customer success story.
+Craft your video to guide people toward these goals.
+For instance, you might include a live Q&A about your product or share a customer success story.
 Here are many YouTube video ideas you can choose from.

 02. Plan the production

-If you’re recording with a team, be clear about who is in front of the camera, who is speaking when, who is behind the camera, and at what point to stop recording.
-Before you go live, create a rough structure of your script beforehand, as well as a closing statement, and assign roles to each team member in order to maintain a smooth and uninterrupted flow.
+If recording with a team, be clear about who is in front of the camera, who is speaking when, who is behind the camera, and when to stop recording.
+Before you go live, create a rough outline or script beforehand, as well as a closing statement, and assign roles to each team member to maintain an uninterrupted flow.

 Because your viewers may be in different time zones, you’ll need to think carefully about when to start your stream.
 Check to see whether your target audience is primarily in one country or region, and then pick a corresponding time.
-If your audience is spread out geographically, check your YouTube analytics to see which time of day gets the most views.
+If you have a geographically-dispersed audience, check your YouTube analytics to see which time of day gets the most views.